Things to do in the Negen Straatjes (Nine Streets)

 Catch a free concert in Westerkerk

-The spire of the Westerkerk is an iconic part of Amsterdam's skyline.
+The spire of Westerkerk is an iconic part of Amsterdam's skyline.
 This 17th-century Protestant church, built in 1631, is the largest of its kind in the Netherlands.
-Over the years, the building has witnessed countless historical moments, including the marriage of Queen Beatrix and the burial of Rembrandt van Rijn.
-Westerkerk is also only footsteps away from the Anne Frank House, and its church bells are mentioned several times in her famous diary.
+Over the years, the building has witnessed countless historical moments, including Queen Beatrix's marriage and Rembrandt van Rijn's burial.
+Westerkerk is only footsteps away from the Anne Frank House, and its church bells are mentioned several times in her famous diary.
 Along with religious services, keep an eye on the agenda for concerts and recitals (many of which are free to attend).

 Pay your respects at the world’s first gay rights monument